 Affirm your love for him and acknowledge that you do not understand this experience (unless you were transracially adopted as well).
-If his rejection is still vehement, involve a counselor with experience in identity/multicultural issues.
+If his rejection is still vehement, involve a counsellor with experience in identity/multicultural issues.

 General Process of Racial/ Ethnic Identity Development

 1. The child* becomes aware of race and/or ethnicity and learns “White is right or best.”
-He seeks to assimilate and be accepted by the dominant (white) group, and may distance himself from other persons of their racial group.
+He seeks to assimilate and be accepted by the dominant (white) group and may distance himself from other persons of their racial group.

-2. The child experiences discrimination or a race-related event, and understands that some people don’t consider her equal.
+2. The child experiences discrimination or a race-related event and understands that some people don’t consider her equal.
 She then begins to focus on becoming a member of the minoritized group.

 3. The child tries to understand and learn about his group and his racial and ethnic heritage.
 He may denigrate or feel anger towards the dominant group during this time, but this lessens as he focuses on trying to affirm himself.
 He may make changes to his clothing, hair, or name, or become politically or culturally involved.

-4. The child maintains connections with same race peers, peers of other minoritized groups, and whites who are understanding of minoritized issues.
+4. The child maintains connections with same-race peers, peers of other minoritized groups, and whites who are understanding of minoritized issues.

 5. Finally, the child solidifies a positive sense of her racial identity and expands that sense to others.
-She realizes she does not need to denigrate any other racial group be proud of her own identity.
+She realizes she does not need to denigrate any other racial group to be proud of her own identity.